 Germany’s requests cropped up once again in a European Commission action plan three years later.
 An appreciable number of the member states – including Belgium, Lithuania, Poland, Sweden and Slovakia – saw no need at the time for a political data collection of this nature.
 Support was forthcoming from Bulgaria, Estonia and Latvia, however.
 For its part, the Federal Government gave preference to recording data relating to such individuals in the Schengen Information system – namely as “violent troublemakers”.
 However, a number of EU member states have yet to define troublemakers in their police law, a definition which would constitute the basis for police measures against those stored in the database.
 With this in mind, the German Ministry of the Interior suggested that these countries could help to collect this personal data, while enforcement measures would only be carried out where this is possible within the bounds of the law.
 Alongside travel bans, options available include imposing passport restrictions and reporting commitments on persons in question.

 None of the proposals for a European database on extremists has been realised to date.
-It must first be clarified whether the database is only to be used for investigative enquiries or also for police controls.
+It must first be clarified whether the database is only to be used for investigative enquiries or also for police checks.
 Only then will it be possible to ascertain whether the database is managed centrally or whether networking national databases would be an alternative option worth considering.

 Central storage in SIS II could take some time